R21Digital/galactic-archives/src/pages/help.md

 ## Need Help?

-If you’re new to the site or to Star Wars Galaxies, here are a few helpful links:
+If you're new to the site or to SWG, here are a few helpful links:

 - [What is This Site?](/what-is-this-site/)
 - [Mission Statement](/mission/)